randyverishop/airflow/BREEZE.rst

 When you set those variables, next time when you enter the environment the new ports should be in effect.

-Cleaning up the images
+Cleaning Up the Images
 ----------------------

-You might need to cleanup your Docker environment occasionally.
+You may need to clean up your Docker environment occasionally.
 The images are quite big (1.5GB for both images needed for static code analysis and CI tests).
-And if you often rebuild/update images you might end up with some unused image data.
+If you often rebuild/update images, you may end up with some unused image data.

-Cleanup can be performed with ``docker system prune`` command.
+Cleanup can be performed with the ``docker system prune`` command.
-Make sure to `Stop Breeze <#stopping-breeze>`_ first with ``./breeze --stop-environment``.
+Make sure to `stop Breeze <#stopping-breeze>`_ first with ``./breeze --stop-environment``.

-If you run into disk space errors, we recommend you prune your docker images using the ``docker system prune --all`` command.
-You might need to restart the docker engine before running this command.
+If you run into disk space errors, we recommend you to prune your Docker images using the ``docker system prune --all`` command.
+You may need to restart the Docker Engine before running this command.

-You can check if your docker is clean by running ``docker images --all`` and ``docker ps --all`` - both should return an empty list of images and containers respectively.
+You can check if your Docker is clean by running ``docker images --all`` and ``docker ps --all`` - both should return an empty list of images and containers respectively.

-If you are on Mac OS and you end up with not enough disk space for Docker you should increase disk space available for Docker.
-See `Prerequsites <#prerequisites>`_.
+If you are on macOS and you end up with not enough disk space for Docker, increase the disk space available for Docker.
+See `Prerequsites <#prerequisites>`_ for details.

 Troubleshooting
 ---------------

-If you are having problems with the Breeze environment - try the following (after each step you can check if your problem is fixed)
+If you are having problems with the Breeze environment, try the steps below.
+After each step you can check whether your problem is fixed.

-1. Check if you have enough disks space in Docker if you are on MacOS.
+1. If you are on macOS, check if you have enough disk space for Docker.
-2. Stop Breeze - use ``./breeze --stop-environment``
+2. Stop Breeze with ``./breeze --stop-environment``.
-3. Delete ``.build`` directory and run ``./breeze --force-pull-images``
+3. Delete the ``.build`` directory and run ``./breeze --force-pull-images``.
-4. `Clean up docker images <#cleaning-up-the-images>`_
+4. `Clean up Docker images <#cleaning-up-the-images>`_.
-5. Restart your docker engine and try again
+5. Restart your Docker Engine and try again.
-6. Restart your machine and try again
+6. Restart your machine and try again.
-7. Remove and re-install Docker CE and try again
+7. Remove and re-install Docker CE and try again.

-In case the problems are not solved, you can set VERBOSE variable to "true" (`export VERBOSE="true"`) and rerun failing command, and copy & paste the output from your terminal, describe the problem and post it in [Airflow Slack](https://apache-airflow-slack.herokuapp.com/) #troubleshooting channel.
+In case the problems are not solved, you can set the VERBOSE variable to "true" (``export VERBOSE="true"``), rerun the failed command, copy-and-paste the output from your terminal, describe the problem and post it in [Airflow Slack](https://apache-airflow-slack.herokuapp.com/) #troubleshooting channel.

-Using Breeze for other tasks
+Using Breeze for Other Tasks
 ============================

 Running static code checks